aajonusnet/aajonusnet/md/QNA/Q&A Of August 28, 2010.md

 A: I think there's some...
 Well, in my experiments vinegar also helped with some of those.

-A: So what do you think?
+Q: So what do you think?
 I mean you have all these choices now.
 I mean sometimes you can do a honey and cream bath, you can do coconut cream, you can do clay, you can do...
 How do you decide which one you're going to alternate?
 Do you have a method to your bath?

 A: Well, when I use all of them, I use all of them.